cda-tum/mqt-qmap/include/hybridmap/Readme.md

    2. Neutral Atom Layer: Manages the creation of the front and lookahead layer, given a circuit.
    3. Mapping Loop: The gates are assigned to gate-based or shuttling-based mapping.
 Then suitable swaps or shuttling moves are found and applied.
 2. AOD Scheduler: The abstract move operations are bundled into parallelize move groups and then converted into native AOD sequences (activate, move, deactivate).
-3. Neutral Atom Scheduler: Aligns gates in a as-soon-as-possible fashion, taking into account the blocking constraint of multi-qubit gates.
+3. Neutral Atom Scheduler: Aligns gates in an as-soon-as-possible fashion, taking into account the blocking constraint of multi-qubit gates.

 ## Neutral Atom Mapper